Dell & Schaefer Successfully Appeals Denial of Benefits to Fedex Employee

-Mr. D immediately contacted our firm and spoke with Attorney Victor Peña.
-After the first discussion, it became clear to Attorney Peña that Mr. D was indeed disabled and needed help with his claim for short term as well as long term disability benefits.
-Fortunately, Mr. D had contacted Dell & Schaefer with enough time for Attorney Peña to gather the information needed to secure disability benefits.
+Mr. D immediately contacted our firm.
+After the first discussion, it became clear that Mr. D was indeed disabled and needed help with his claim for short term as well as long term disability benefits.
+Fortunately, Mr. D had contacted Dell & Schaefer with enough time for us to gather the information needed to secure disability benefits.
 Additionally, Mr. D did not wait until after exhausting his appeals before contacting an attorney.
 This ensured that the proper steps could be taken to ensure the best chances of securing long term disability benefits.

 Aetna Overturns Denial on Appeal

-After collecting all pertinent information, Attorney Peña drafted the appeal in a way that made it simple for Aetna to see that Mr. D was totally and continuously unable to do any and every part of his job.
-Aetna overturned its short term disability denial and paid all back benefits owed to Mr. D. In his appeal, Attorney Peña demanded that Aetna also evaluate Mr. D’s eligibility for long term disability benefits.
+After collecting all pertinent information, we drafted the appeal in a way that made it simple for Aetna to see that Mr. D was totally and continuously unable to do any and every part of his job.
+Aetna overturned its short term disability denial and paid all back benefits owed to Mr. D. In the appeal, we demanded that Aetna also evaluate Mr. D’s eligibility for long term disability benefits.
 An approval letter for long term disability benefits followed.

 Mr. D continues to be disabled and Attorneys Dell & Schaefer continues managing Mr. D’s claim for long term disability benefits.
 Mr. D’s decision to contact an attorney as soon as he received his denial letter played an essential part in securing his long term disability benefits.
 Had he chosen to file his own short term disability appeal and/or wait longer before contacting a lawyer, his claim may have ended with a different result.